deepakbastola/AI_Science_Medicine/Google Colab/ReadMe_RWD.md

 - `GPU(data)`: Returns a PyTorch tensor with GPU support.
 - `GPU_data(data)`: Returns a PyTorch tensor without requiring gradient calculation.

+**More Explanation:** This code provides two functions for handling GPU operations in PyTorch:

+1. `GPU(data)`: This function takes in a data input and returns a PyTorch tensor with GPU support.
+Here's what each argument represents:
+   - `data`: The input data to be converted to a GPU tensor.

+   Inside the function, the input `data` is converted to a PyTorch tensor using `torch.tensor()`.
+The tensor is created with `requires_grad=True` to enable gradient calculation for backpropagation during training.
+The data type is set to `torch.float`, and the device is specified as `'cuda'`, indicating that the tensor should be stored and processed on a GPU device.

+2. `GPU_data(data)`: This function takes in a data input and returns a PyTorch tensor without requiring gradient calculation.
+Here's what each argument represents:
+   - `data`: The input data to be converted to a GPU tensor.

+   Similar to the previous function, the input `data` is converted to a PyTorch tensor using `torch.tensor()`.
+However, this time, `requires_grad` is set to `False`, indicating that gradient calculation is not necessary.
+The data type and device specifications remain the same as in the previous function.

+These functions are useful when you want to perform computations on a GPU using PyTorch tensors.
+By using these functions, you can easily transfer your data to the GPU and take advantage of its computational capabilities.

 ### Defining plotting functions

 Two plotting functions are defined in the code: